Ryan-Zayne/STEEZE-TECH/README.md

-# 🚀 SteezTech Project Frontend Structure
+# 🚀 SteezeTech Project Frontend Structure

-Welcome to the **SteezTech Frontend Project**!
+Welcome to the **SteezeTech Frontend Project**!
 This document outlines the complete page and component structure for the frontend, aligned with key performance indicators (KPIs), user experience, and platform goals.

 ---

 ## 🏠 Home Page

 ### 1. Header / Navigation

 - **Logo**
 - **Navigation Links**
   - Home